 - 12. A participatory mid-term self-evaluation of the second Zambia CP (2002-2006) in July/August 2005 examined "the relevance, efficiency and effectiveness" of WFP's response to food insecurity among targeted hungry poor people and served as a capacity-building exercise for the Government, country office staff and partners.
 The findings have been taken into account in formulating this CP document. - 13.
 Recent food shortages were addressed through EMOPs and a PRRO, which normally address transitory food insecurity; they do not address the structural causes of food insecurity or build resilience to disaster in the most vulnerable households and communities.
-The aim of this CP is therefore to help vulnerable families to increase their resilience to disasters. - 14.
+The aim of this CP is therefore to help vulnerable families to increase their resilience to disasters.
+The CP will have built-in measurable mechanisms that will address underlying and root causes of food insecurity that may be lacking in PRROs. - 14.
 The goal of CP 10447.0 (2007-2010) is to strengthen the technical capacity and institutional capability of the Government to provide safety-net programmes to assist hungry poor households, particularly those affected by HIV/AIDS, to meet their education, health and nutrition needs on a sustainable basis while enhancing their ability to cope with external shocks.
 The CP will primarily target rural households and will address the immediate and underlying causes of reduced productivity. - 15.
 CP 10447.0 contributes to MDGs 1-7, focusing on the areas identified in the third UNDAF.
 It was formulated in collaboration with ministries and United Nations and other partners, and conforms to WFP's Strategic Objectives 2-5. - 16.
 Lessons from recent experiences with EMOPs include the need for increased collaboration among development partners and the Government, particularly with regard to providing social safety nets such as cash transfers.
 Local food procurement is effective in encouraging domestic production, provided that good-quality stocks are available on the local market, but in-kind donations remain essential to fill gaps, stabilize markets and ensure household food security.